 Impingement syndrome is a pain condition in the shoulder.
 The name was introduced by Neer who believed the cause to be a conflict between the acromion and coraco-acromial ligament and the subacromial bursa and the rotator cuff on arm elevation.
-Bigliani-Morrison defined three types of acromial shape where the more curved the acromion is the more common is impingement.
+Bigliani-Morrison defined three types of acromial shapes where impingement is most common with the most curved acromion.
 This etiology has later been challenged.
 Impingement syndrome is characterized by pain on raising the arm and when doing overhead work.
 Night pain and difficulties sleeping on the affected side is typical.
 It exists on its own or in connection with rotator cuff tears.
 The diagnosis can be established by the patient's history and a clinical examination.
 Special clinical test are the Neer test and the Hawkins' test which when positive produce the impingement pain.
 Injection of a local anaesthetic subacromially should take away the pain and make the impingement test negative.
-Standard x-rays may be normal or show curved acromion, sometimes with osteophytes at the tip, and/or arthritic changes in the a-c-joint with inferior osteophytes.
+Standard x-rays may be normal or show a curved acromion, sometimes with osteophytes at the tip, and/or arthritic changes in the a-c-joint with inferior osteophytes.
 MRI may show impression on the rotator cuff by the skeletal changes.